Medo Pucić: Biography

 Medo Pucić was the first person to publicly call himself a Serb, while at the same time believing that the Croatian name for the language he spoke was merely a synonym of the Serbian name, so he was effectively an adherent of slovinstvo, a pan-Slavic view of South Slavic nationalities.

 In 1868, he moved to Belgrade to become a teacher to the young prince Milan Obrenović IV until he came of age in 1872.
 He returned to Dubrovnik in 1874, and played an important role in the cultural life of the city in the 1870s.
 The Serb party had among its supporters in Dubrovnik, alongside Serbs (Orthodox), and some Catholics, who have since declared themselves Serbs of the Catholic faith, the Serb-Catholic movement in Dubrovnik.
 The appearance of Dubrovnik Serb Catholics was based on Vuk Karadžić's assumption that all those who spoke Štokavian were Serbs.

-The first one in Dubrovnik to adopt and exhibit Vuk's idea was poet Medo Pucić, followed by professors of the Dubrovnik Gymnasium, linguists Pero Budmani, Stjepo Castrapelli and Luko Zore.
-In 1874 when the literary magazine Slovinac, founded by Jovan Sundečić and Vuk Vrčević, needed an editor it Medo Pucić, then president of the Serb-Catholic Circle, who chose Luko Zore for the post.
-Around the publication gathered were Serb and Croat intellectuals for the next seven years of its existence.
+In 1878, Pucić was one of the founders of a new literary magazine Slovinac, joined by Luko Zore, Jovan Sundečić, Vuk Vrčević, and a number of other Serb and Croat intellectuals who contributed to it until Pucić's death in 1882 and afterwards.

 Literary works

 Pucić wrote lyrical and epic poems, patriotic lyric poetry, political essays and historical studies.
 The preferred motive of his work was the history of Dubrovnik and the Republic of Ragusa.
 He also translated literary works from several European languages into his own Dubrovnik dialect of Serbo-Croatian, which he called Serbian.
 He translated various Croatian and Serbian works into Italian, which is when he used the name Orsatto Pozza.

+He translated many poems and works of Adam Mickiewicz and it is said the two were close acquaintances.
+Pucić expressed his ideas of Slavdom in his first poems, Slavjanstvo Bosanske dvorije in 1841 and another in 1842 dedicated to Ján Kollár.

 Pucić started writing poetry in 1840.
 He was initially writing romantic lyrics, but later moved towards a more national epic style.
 Some of his more important works include: